28 April 2006

 Logic

-A rogue mathematician named Shea Zellweger has created a new logical notation he calls the logic alphabet.
+A rogue mathematician named Shea Zellweger has created a notation he calls the logic alphabet.

 We need a better set of signs for and, or, if